 During London 2012, Here East was a broadcast centre and 24-hour media hub.
 Post Olympics, it’s become a space for creativity, entrepreneurship and education.
 It’s home to tech start-ups and university labs, but there’s plenty to see and do for the general public too.

-Grab canalside food and drinks from independent places like Shane’s, eco-conscious eats from Mother or Italian food from Gotto Trattoria.
-And if you swing by Buck’s Barber’s, they’ll give you a free beer with your haircut.
+Grab canalside food and drinks from independent places like Urban Food Fest, eco-conscious eats from Mother or Italian food from Gotto Trattoria.
+If you’re in need of some relaxation, you can take a Yoga class or get a massage at Aurora Organic Spa, and if you swing by Buck’s Barber’s, they’ll give you a free beer with your haircut.